Skip to main content

 What if testing reveals a mutation in one of these genes?

-Individuals who inherit an MLH1, MSH2, MSH6, PMS2, OR EPCAM mutation have an increased risk for developing colon cancer and endometrial cancer (for women).
-Additionally, there are slightly increased risks for other types of cancer, including upper GI, pancreatic, ovarian and urinary tract cancers.
+Individuals who inherit an MLH1, MSH2, MSH6, PMS2, or EPCAM mutation have an increased risk for developing colon cancer and endometrial cancer (for women).
+Additionally, there are increased risks for other types of cancer, including upper GI, pancreatic, ovarian and urinary tract cancers.
 These risks may vary from family to family and from one individual to another.
-People who have an altered Lynch syndrome gene have a 55 – 85% chance of developing colon cancer by age 70.
-Their risk for women to develop endometrial cancer ranges from 30 – 60% by age 70.
-A person who has already had colon cancer has an increased risk to develop a second colon cancer.
+Individuals with Lynch Syndrome have a 55%–85% chance of developing colon cancer by age 70.
+The risk for women to develop endometrial cancer ranges from 30%–60% by age 70.

-What if testing does not detect an altered Lynch syndrome gene?
+What if testing does not detect a Lynch syndrome gene mutation?

 The implications of negative results will vary depending on the personal and family history of the individual being tested.
 Results are more meaningful if someone else if the family has tested positively.
 It is important to report any genetic testing results of your family members to the genetic counselor to help clarify your own result.

-If someone has an altered Lynch syndrome gene, what are the options?
+If someone has a Lynch syndrome gene mutation, what are the options?

 A person with Lynch syndrome has several choices that should be discussed with their physician.
 Enhanced screening methods can help find cancers at the earliest possible stage when they are most easily treated.
-Regular colonoscopy, transvaginal ultrasound, ovarian cancer screening, and upper GI evaluation should be discussed with your physician.
+Regular colonoscopy and upper GI evaluation should be discussed with one’s physician.

 Another option is to have surgery to remove at-risk tissue before cancer develops.
 An example of this would be a total removal of the uterus and ovaries to reduce the risk of endometrial and ovarian cancer, or a sub-total colectomy to reduce the risk of colon cancer.
 It is important to note that while surgery provides the greatest form of cancer risk reduction, no surgery can completely eliminate one’s chances of getting cancer in the future.